marcos-surf-journal/marcos-surf-journal.github.io/_posts/2020-03-23-fuerteventura-throwback-la-pared.markdown

 My time on the Canary Islands is coming to an end.
 3 months have passed and I can already feel how much I will miss the easy "surf, eat, sleep, repeat" lifestyle here.
 In a week I will hand over my van to the mechanics of [Karvans](http://www.karvans.com) in Seville to get my engine fixed.
 Meanwhile I will go home to Copenhagen and anxiously wait for the moment where I can come back and pick it up.

 Until then I want to look back the earlier parts of the trip.
+First up in the series is the first few weeks I spent in La Pared.

 **A great start to 2020 in La Pared**